Key Takeaways

 How long do I have to file a retaliation claim in Oklahoma?

-You have 300 days from the retaliatory act to file a charge with the EEOC in Oklahoma (180 days in some circumstances).
-Don't delay — the clock starts running from the date of the adverse action, not when you realize it was retaliatory.
+You often have 300 days from the retaliatory act to file a charge with the EEOC in Oklahoma, but some claims can involve shorter deadlines.
+Don't delay — the clock usually starts running from the date of the adverse action, not when you later decide it was retaliatory.

 Can I sue for retaliation even if my original discrimination complaint was wrong?